Michigan Divorce and Tax Ramification General Information

 Publication 962 – Earned Income Tax Credit

 EITC is for people who earn less than a certain dollar amount.
 If you qualify, it could be worth a great deal depending on your filing status and the number of qualifying children.
-You could potentially pay less federal tax or even get a refund.
-Just imagine what you could do with that.
+You could potentially pay less federal tax, or even get a refund.

 Publication 971 – Innocent Spouse Relief